-The client/server technology emphasis is designed for students seeking careers developing or supporting networked database applications in a client/server environment.
-This concentration provides the foundation for a career as an application consultant, database administrator, or a 4GL programmer, and is ideally suited for professionals converting from a traditional data processing paradigm to the latest computer information systems techniques.
+The client/server emphasis is designed for students seeking or upgrading a career developing or supporting networked database applications in a client/server environment.
+This concentration prepares the graduate as an application consultant, database administrator, or a 4GL programmer, and is ideally suited for professionals converting from a traditional data processing paradigm to the latest computer information systems techniques.

 This specialization integrates aspects of technical programming, software engineering, and telecommunications.
-Client/server technology courses focus on techniques for accessing networked SQL database engines via mixed-vendor, front-end application software.
+Client/server courses focus on techniques for accessing networked SQL database engines via mixed-vendor, front-end application software.